 Many of us will be happy to whip out our smartphones and snap some quick shots for our trip to Iceland.
 Others will want to know the best photography locations or the best method to capture the northern lights.
 Photography experts think about the optimum lens and shooting mode to utilize their camera to the fullest while traveling to Iceland.
 So, here is your ultimate guide to taking photographs in Iceland.

 How to Photograph the Northern Lights

-are one of the main reasons tourists travel to Iceland in the winter.
+The northern lights are one of the main reasons tourists travel to Iceland in the winter.
+They certainly are one of the best things to do in Iceland, no winter trip would be complete without them.
 Sure, just seeing them is incredible, but why not try to take a great picture for a lasting memory?
-First of all, keep in mind that your settings will depend on the strength of the aurora borealis.
+Firstly, keep in mind that your settings will depend on the strength of the aurora borealis.
 Having said that, here are a few tips to increase your chances of a great shot:

 - You generally want to keep the aperture (the size of the lens opening) as low as possible.

 - If you have a tripod, try to keep the ISO (the sensitivity of your camera to light) low and raise the exposure time.
 If you don’t have a tripod, use a higher ISO and a lower exposure time.

 - In terms of locations, you’re going to have a clearer aurora show if you’re away from artificial lighting, and on a new moon night.